joelverhagen/joelverhagen.com/_posts/2021-02-15-azure-function-disk-performance.md

 title: Disk write performance on Azure Functions
 ---

+**Latest update:** 2021-04-26, added App Service plan performance.
+See the bottom of the post.

 ## Series

 This post is part of my Advanced Azure Functions series (thanks for the idea, [Loïc](https://twitter.com/sharmaloic)!)